-The mission of The Global Institute of Lansing (GIL) is to provide appropriate educational options for adult refugees, so that they may complete high school and earn a diploma in an atmosphere of peace, respect, encouragement, and inspiration.
+The mission of The Global Institute of Lansing (GIL) is to provide educational services to adult refugees that enable them to earn a high school diploma in an atmosphere of peace, respect, encouragement, and inspiration.

 The Global Institute of Lansing is a non-profit organization that aims to provide adult refugees settled in the Lansing area educational assistance and the means to attain a high school diploma in an atmosphere of peace, respect, encouragement, and inspiration.

 At GIL, we believe that refugees are invaluable members of our community, and as such, deserve an accessible, quality education.
 We aim to build a stronger, more inclusive community through engaging those most in need of assistance and providing them a greater degree of self-sufficiency and economic opportunity through education.

 It is estimated that between 700-800 refugees are resettled in the Lansing area each year.
 Many of these refugees come to Lansing in their late teenage years and are often unable to complete the credits needed to graduate high school with a diploma.
 This is a typical occurrence for young refugees, regardless of educational history or English language fluency (although these are additional challenges for many refugees).

 Failing to engage these refugees with the support they need to obtain a diploma has inhibited the contributive potential of the refugee community within Lansing, and thus, if not properly addressed, is certain to have a severe and sustained negative impact on the struggling Lansing economy.